webdevaminul/WDA-Mini-TShirt-Shop/README.md

 5. **Run the Live Server**:
    Right-click on `index.html` and select `Open with Live Server`.

 ## Important

 Ensure you have the Live Server extension installed in Visual Studio Code to run the project smoothly in a local development environment.

-   Feel free to contribute to this project by submitting issues or pull requests.
-Your feedback and contributions are welcome!
+## Creadit & Contributions

+Contributions are welcome!
+Please fork the repository and submit a pull request for any feature additions or bug fixes.
 For any questions or inquiries, please contact [webdev.aminul@gmail.com].
 Happy coding